What Is A Gate Valve Used For?

 What is a gate valve?

-A gate valve is the most common valve type found in water supply systems.
+A gate valve is the most common valve for water supply systems.
 It represents a linear-motion isolation valve and has a function to stop or allow the flow.
 Gate valves got their name from the closure element sliding into the flow stream to provide shutoff and, therefore, acting like a gate.
 Gate valves are used to isolate specific areas of the water supply network during maintenance, repair works, new installations, as well as to reroute water flow throughout the pipeline.

 Design & parts of a gate valve